Major-L/FNB-APP-CONTACT-BOOK/README.md

-## This is a contract book i created
+## This is a contact book I created